-Answers from Sandhya Pruthi, M.D.
+Answer From Sandhya Pruthi, M.D.

 Ruptured silicone breast implants can cause breast pain or changes in the contour or shape of the breast.
 However, ruptured silicone breast implants aren't thought to cause breast cancer, reproductive problems or connective tissue disease, such as rheumatoid arthritis.

-- Pain, soreness or swelling in the affected breast
+- Pain, soreness or swelling

-- Change in breast size or shape
+- Changes in size or shape

-If you have a silent rupture — one that's not causing signs or symptoms — treatment might be up to you.
+If you have a silent rupture — one that's not causing signs or symptoms — your plastic surgeon will explain possible treatment options.
 Some women take a wait-and-see approach, while others prefer to remove or replace the ruptured implant.
-Ask your doctor to help you weigh the pros and cons of both options.
+Ask your surgeon to help you weigh the pros and cons.